Tanklong/vijos-vds/README.md

 vijos-cdn-server
 ================

-vijos-cdn-server is a very simple HTTP static nodejs server application.
+vijos-cdn-server is a very simple Node.js HTTP static server application.

 It is now being used in [Vijos](https://vijos.org) CDN.